-How family offices can achieve yield in 2021
+How family offices can achieve returns in 2021

-Family offices looking for safety, yield, and diversification in a low-yield paradigm are likely to find answers in the digital asset space.
+Family offices looking for safety, yield, and diversification in a low-yield paradigm may find answers in the digital asset space.

 Family offices are younger than you would expect